 Filtered water

 One of the most common and effective is consuming pure, filtered water.
 Water is essential for our bodies, helping us stay hydrated and replenish lost fluids.
-Therefore, drinking plenty of it throughout the day is necessary as part of a healthy lifestyle.
+Therefore, drinking plenty of it throughout the day is necessary for a healthy lifestyle.

 Sport beverages

-You can also opt for drinks such as sports beverages or electrolyte-rich coconut water.
+You can also opt for sports beverages or electrolyte-rich coconut water.
 These drinks contain minerals and electrolytes like sodium and potassium that help replenish lost body fluids.

 Herbal teas